bsmith89/longev-mgen/doc/submission.md

 Likewise, Opf01132 parallels the plant glycan guild and all predicted proteins in this family include a GH43 domain.
 Surprisingly, not all protein families sharing the same domains are equivalent.
-Although Opf01909 and Opf00965 both possess a predicted GH13 domain—and are the
+Although Opf01909 and Opf00965 both possess a predicted GH13 domain---and are the
-first and fourth most positively weighted features in PC2, indicating an association with the &alpha;-glucan guild—the latter is also enriched in the plant glycan guild while the former is not; of the 12 MAGs originally classified to the plant glycan guild, 11 have at least one copy of Opf00965 with a signal peptide versus just one MAG with Opf01909.
+first and fourth most positively weighted features in PC2, indicating an association with the &alpha;-glucan guild---the latter is also enriched in the plant glycan guild while the former is not; of the 12 MAGs originally classified to the plant glycan guild, 11 have at least one copy of Opf00965 with a signal peptide versus just one MAG with Opf01909.
 While a detailed enrichment analysis is outside the scope of this work, this suggests that OPFs may indeed provide more functional resolution than annotations based on existing reference databases.
 <!--
 TODO: Consider adding some results on the ability of these organisms to produce propionate.